Managing Hazardous Waste

 AB 2440 - The Responsible Battery Recycling Act of 2022

-The Responsible Battery Recycling Act of 2022 (AB 2440) requires producers of covered batteries sold in California, either individually or through the creation of one or more stewardship organizations, to establish a stewardship program for the collection and recycling of covered batteries in California.
-The producer or stewardship organization(s) must then develop a stewardship plan pursuant to specific standards and elements set forth in the Act.
+This Act requires that producers establish a stewardship program.
+This program must cover the collection and recycling of covered batteries in California.
+The producer or stewardship organization(s) must develop a stewardship plan.
+Their plan must meet certain standards and elements specified in the Act.

-This bill would repeal:
+This bill will repeal:

 1. The Rechargeable Battery Recycling Act of 2006 as of January 1, 2027